-With cooler days approaching, now is the perfect time to hit the trails for some exercise.
-According to the Mayo Clinic, regular brisk walking can help you maintain a healthy weight, prevent or manage different conditions like type 2 diabetes.
+According to the Mayo Clinic, regular brisk walking can help you maintain a healthy weight and prevent or manage different conditions like type 2 diabetes.
 And those are just a few of the perks.

 Is Hiking Good for Seniors?

-A sturdy pair of shoes is all you really need to get started.
-A walking stick or trekking poles may be useful if you suffer from stability or vision problems.
+A sturdy pair of shoes, a water bottle, and a snack is all you really need to get started.
+A walking stick or trekking poles may be useful if you have stability or vision problems.
 Ready to take a hike?
 Here’s what you need to know.

 Hiking Tips for Seniors